How can I stay fit, healthy and have fun? Hydrotherapy is the answer!

 Not only does the hydrotherapy programme help strengthen and maintain the muscles, it is also a wonderful social outing for many of our clients.
 It’s a chance to make and build friendships with people who live with a neuromuscular condition and the best thing is you don’t even have to know how to swim.
 The pool is only 1.2 metres deep and with the support of the attendants you don’t need to worry if you are a little nervous in the water.

-Currently the MDA runs two sessions per week at the Women’s and Children’s Hospital at no cost for clients of the MDA.
-To be eligible to take part in hydrotherapy, clients undertake an initial dry land assessment with the neuro-physiotherapist who can assess if the hydrotherapy sessions will be suitable.
-The sessions are very popular and clients report that not only is the hydrotherapy beneficial but the session also provides a positive social setting for people to connect with others with a neuromuscular disorder.
+Muscular Dystrophy South Australia currently runs two, one hour sessions each Thursday at the Women’s and Children’s Hospital at no cost to our clients.
+To be eligible to take part in hydrotherapy, clients undertake an initial dry land assessment with the neuro-physiotherapist who can assess if the hydrotherapy program will be suitable.

-If you are interested in taking part in hydrotherapy or would like further information on what hydrotherapy is about you can contact the Client Services Team on 8234 5266 or email firstname.lastname@example.org and they will be happy to help with any queries.
+Hydrotherapy is coordinated by the Client Services team at Muscular Dystrophy South Australia.
+If you are interested in taking part in hydrotherapy or would like further information on what hydrotherapy is all about we would love to hear from you.
+Jaimie from Client Services will be very happy to answer any questions.
+Her contact details are Phone 8234 5266 or email firstname.lastname@example.org

 Please note that the Hydrotherapy programme will stop for the Christmas break from 29th December 2016 and return on the 12th January 2017